Waist–hip ratio: Practical measurement

-(2) and (3) may be combined into a complete rule.

 Indicator of health

 Serious health conditions

 The WHR has been used as an indicator or measure of health, and as a risk factor for developing serious health conditions.

 WHR is used as a measurement of obesity, which in turn is a possible indicator of other more serious health conditions.
 The WHO states that abdominal obesity is defined as a waist–hip ratio above 0.90 for males and above 0.85 for females, or a body mass index (BMI) above 30.0.
 The National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK) states that "total cholesterol levels are usually higher in persons with predominant abdominal obesity, defined as a waist-to-hip circumference ratio of ≥ 0.8 for women and ≥ 1.0 for men.